Statuses in Latin with translation. Quotes in Latin with translation

 In saecula saeculorum - forever and ever

-In vento et aqua scribere - writing on wind and water
+In vento et aqua scribere - to write on the wind and water

-Ira odium generat, concordia nutrit amorem - anger breeds hatred, consent feeds love.
+Ira odium generat, concordia nutrit amorem - anger gives rise to hatred, agreement feeds love.

 Liberum arbitrium - freedom of choice

-Lux in tenebris - light in the dark
+Lux in tenebris - light in the darkness

 Magna res est amor - the great thing is love